 Yes, the infamous and dreaded love potion, the sort of item coveted by young adolescent girls in the hopes of acquiring their admirers.

 Using a potion or love letter laced with a love potion is quite an entertaining notion.
-Especially when used in an intrigue sort of game or for social encounters even.
+Especially when used in an intriguing sort of game or for social encounters even.

 A Day for Lovers